vmware-archive/dependency-labeler/README.md

 ./deplab -i <image name> -g <path to git repo> --metadata-file <metadata file>
 ```

-If the file path cannot be created, deplab will return the newly labelled image, and return an error for the writing of the metadata.
+If the file path cannot be created, deplab will return the newly labelled image, and return an error for the writing of the metadata file.

 If a file exists, the file will be overwritten.